-A whole-home dehumidifier will control the humidity levels all through your complete house, keeping you within the EPA's recommended range of 30 to 50 percent.
+A whole-home dehumidifier will control the humidity levels all through your complete house, keeping you within the EPA's suggested range of 30 to 50 percent.
 You can't kill all dust mites in your house, but you can reduce them significantly, regardless of whether they're in your mattress or carpet, or brought in by pets.
 The best part is that this solution doesn't need the use of any chemicals—it's all natural.
 A whole-home central humidifier works to achieve humidity within one percent of your desired level throughout your home, which creates a healthier living space by reducing dry sinuses, itchy skin and sore throats, while keeping wood surfaces from cracking or warping.
-It can even reduce instances of viruses and respiratory infections.
-Whole-home central dehumidifiers remove excess moisture, reduce dust mites and mold, and protect wood from damage.
+It can even lessen instances of viruses and respiratory infections.
+Whole-home central dehumidifiers kill excess moisture, reduce dust mites and mold, and protect wood from damage.
 Another advantage is that they are less intrusive and easier to use than single room products.

-When it comes to dehumidifying your air, it’s also essential to know what won’t work.
+When it comes to dehumidifying your air, it’s also important to know what won’t work.
 When you raise the moisture content of the air in any given enclosed space above 40 percent, you’re inviting trouble because mold, fungi, bacteria and other microbes tend to thrive with elevated humidity.
 So when you think of humidity in your indoor space, be careful to do it right to avoid doing more harm than good.